edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code/edgio_config.md

   // The name of the site in Edgio to which this app should be deployed.
   // name: 'my-site-name',

-  // The name of the team in Edgio to which this app should be deployed.
+  // The name of the organization in Edgio to which this app should be deployed.
-  // team: 'my-team-name',
+  // team: 'my-organization-name',

   // Overrides the default path to the routes file.
 The path should be relative to the root of your app.
   // routes: 'routes.js',